Andre-Yang816/Clustering4UEADP/README.md

 The NASA and SOFTLAB data sets of our RQ5 experiment are provided in the RQ5 directory.

 When conducting experiments, you need to unzip the CrossersionData.zip data to the current directory.

+### Code
+- ``CUDP.py``: The 22 unsupervised clustering methods are clustered and evaluated on the PROMISE dataset.
+- ``supervisedMethod.py``: The 6 supervised EADP methods are trained and evaluated on the PROMISE dataset.
+- ``getResultData_RQ1.py`` or ``getResultData_RQ2.py``: In order to facilitate subsequent operations, these two files further process the evaluation results and integrate all results corresponding to each evaluation indicator into the same table.